ManuBRamesh/Calculator/README.md

 # Calculator
-web app to use the basic calculator with the history of the user
+This is the Python based web app(Flask) to use the basic calculator with the history of the user